azoth-lang/azoth.language.reference/src/packages.md

 1. Lexical analysis translates Unicode code points into a stream of tokens.
 2. Syntactic analysis translates tokens into a structured representation of Azoth code.
-3. Semantic analysis validates that structured representation for semantic rules like being well typed.
+3. Semantic analysis validates that structured representation for semantic rules such as type checking.
 4. Code generation translates the structured representation into executable code.